duhengforever/specification/specification.md

    **StreamingConsumer**: a consumer which can open multiple streams from a specified queue and then retrieve messages from them.
 ### 4.5 Interceptor
 #### 4.5.1 Producer Interceptor
+   It can be used to intercept message send operation, and view
 #### 4.5.2 Producer Interceptor Points
 #### 4.5.3 Consumer Interceptor
 #### 4.5.4 Consumer Interceptor Points